PhalenH/tech-blog/README.md

 - [Questions](#Questions)

 ## Description:
-The application will be a blog where developers can publish their blog posts and comment on other developers’ posts as well.
-It follows where developers can publish their blog posts and comment on other developers’ posts as well
+The application is a blog built using MySQL2, Express, Sequelize, Handlebars and dotenv. and follows the Model View Controller layout.
+A user can view post on the main page as well as view specific posts and their comments.
+Once signed in though, a user can go their own dashboard where they can create posts, update/delete previous posts made, and leave comments on other users' post.

 ```
 GIVEN a CMS-style blog site